 Internet latency is visible when a new HTTP/S connection is established between calling code and the LiveAddress API servers.
 Specifically, HTTP/S exists on top of TCP which requires a minimum 3-way handshake to establish a connection between two parties.
 Pure HTTP then sends a stream of packets and receives a stream of response packets with ordering and retransmission of lost packets occurring from time to time due to network congestion and factors that affect packet loss.
 HTTPS compounds the Internet latency visibility because of an additional set of handshakes that occur when asserting the identity of the server and establishing a "shared secret" between the two parties.

-Reuse established HTTP/S connections because it's WAY faster.
-Here are some other hints.
+Reuse established HTTP/S connections because it's way faster.
+It's not our fault if you don't.

 Inherent in the HTTP/S protocol design is a probability of failure.
 The canonical example of this is where one or more images fail to load when viewing any given website in a browser and where a simple page refresh "fixes" the problem.